TsiyonW/allinonet/README.md

 </div>

 ## What is AllInOneeCommerce?
-A bot which have functionalities like searching an item and returning the results, add items to cart, redirect to order page,  and view item details from multiple e-commerce sites.
+A bot which has functionalities like searching an item and returning the results, add items to cart, redirect to order page,  and view item details from multiple e-commerce sites.

 ## Content